Standards of Student Behavior

 The following is a partial list of the types of behavior that breach the College academic ethics guidelines and are therefore unacceptable: plagiarism, cheating on examinations, forgery, sabotage, unauthorized collaboration or falsification of information.
 Attempts to commit such acts fall under the term "academic dishonesty" and are subject to penalty.

-No set guidelines can, of course, define all possible types or degrees of academic dishonesty; thus, the aforementioned behaviors should be understood as examples of infractions rather than an exhaustive list.
-Individual faculty members and the vice president of academic affairs and his/her academic administrators will continue to judge each case according to its particular circumstance.
+No set of guidelines can define all possible types or degrees of academic dishonesty; thus, the aforementioned behaviors should be understood as examples of infractions rather than an exhaustive list.
+Individual faculty members and the vice president of academic affairs and his/her academic administrators will continue to judge each case according to its particular circumstances.